YoRangS/OS_HW2/README.md

-## 'parent_proc()'
+### 'int parent_proc()'
 that is used to read the output of a child process.
 It also sets a timeout value and terminates the child process if it exceeds the timeout.

 'buf' : a character array with a size of 128.
 's' : a signed integer of type 'ssize_t'.
 'tv' : a struct of type 'timeval'.
 'readfds' : a set of file descriptors for reading.
 'ret' : a signed integer of type 'int'.
 'exit_code' : an integer that stores the exit status of the    child process.
 'pipes' : an array of two integers used for communication    between parent and child process.
 'child_pid' : a process identifier of the child process.

 1. Close the write end of the pipe.